Math · Revenue

 Recovered-call close rate

-Here’s the formula you can run on your own business.
+Here’s the formula you can run on your own small business.
 You only need four numbers:

 A = Monthly inbound calls (your estimate)